albinvar/hydrolink-plus/README.md

 HydroLink Plus is an IoT and AI-powered smart water metering system designed to transform traditional water management practices.
 Our system provides a comprehensive solution for efficient water usage monitoring, leak detection, water quality monitoring, and automated billing.

+> [!WARNING]
+> This project is currently in development and is not yet ready for production use.
+Please check back regularly for updates and changes.

 **Graduation Project 🎓**

 HydroLink Plus is our main project for graduation, developed by a team of four students from the Computer Science and Engineering department.